7-Day South of France Road Trip Itinerary: My Perfect Route

 However, after countless hours of research and dreaming, I have created a perfect 7-day South of France itinerary including stops in Avignon, the villages of the Luberon, Aix-en-Provence, Cassis, Cannes, and Nice that you’re 100% going to love.
 How do I know that?

-Well, I was just there and enjoyed the heck out of it.
+Well, I was there, lived it, and enjoyed the heck out of it.
 And yes, it is all super doable in just 7 days.
 So sit back, relax, dream of sunny days and rosé, and let’s get into it.

 What is Provence?